-What is the cost of growing mushrooms in North America and selling them as nutritional supplements?
+What is the cost of growing mushrooms in North America and selling them as health product?

 A prime example is the shiitake mushroom, since this is a major medicinal mushroom with many local growers, making it readily available on the fresh market in North America.
-Shiitake producers can provide a good example for our investigation of locally grown mushrooms as nutritional supplements.
+Shiitake producers can provide a good example for our investigation of locally grown mushrooms as health product.

 Let’s start with a producer price; what the grower will receive.
 The producer price will certainly vary from state to state and depend on whether the producer sells directly to supermarkets, restaurants, wholesalers or maybe even sells directly to consumers.
 Another variable will be quality of the mushrooms and if they are organically certified.
 Because of these variables, I am utilizing statistics collected by the U.S. Department of Agriculture (USDA).
 These numbers are collected yearly and will be a consistent and reasonably accurate picture of producer prices.

 In 2007, the USDA producer price for fresh shiitake varied from $4 to $5.50 per pound.
 By 2013, the USDA producer price declined to an average of $3.33 per pound.
 If I take the $3.33 price and multiply it by 2.2, I reach $7.33 for a kilo of fresh shiitake.